Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 because it gives precisely the same description as in the Seiberg-Witten formalism \cite{SeibergWitten}.
 We prefer to follow the approach of \cite{PoghossianQSW} and look for

-to which we refer as the effective number of instantons, since the expression in the middle can be naturally interpreted as the average number of instantons.
+which we refer to as the effective number of instantons, since the expression in the middle can be naturally interpreted as the average number of instantons.
 As long as the saddle point approximation applies, the number of instantons at the saddle point coincides with the effective one in the leading order,

-Together with the obvious condition $Z|_{q=0}=1$, function $k_{\rm eff}(q)$ is enough to reconstruct the partition function.
+Together with the obvious condition $Z|_{q=0}=1$, the function $k_{\rm eff}(q)$ is enough to reconstruct the partition function.

-Therefore our goal is to find the number of instantons in the saddle point configuration.
-Note that although originally a number of instantons $k$ is integer, the average number of instanton, in general, is not.
-It should not come as a surprise and just means that the saddle point is somewhere between two instanton configurations.
+Therefore, our goal is to find the number of instantons in the saddle point configuration.
+Note that although originally the number of instantons $k$ is an integer, the average number of instantons, in general, is not.
+It should not come as a surprise and just means that the saddle point is somewhere between two instanton configurations. \paragraph{Remark} Formally, the limit $A\to \infty$ can be traded for the non-equivariant limit by a rescaling.
+Namely, for the obvious dimensional reasons, the partition function does not change if we substitute